After Midnight (1989 film): Production

 Ken and Jim Wheat took inspiration from the 1945 film Dead of Night and decided to make a horror anthology out of a desire to do something that was fully "theirs" as opposed to their collaborative work on films such as The Fly II and A Nightmare on Elm Street 4: The Dream Master.
 While the studios were hesitant to commit to the duo's film as anthology films with certain exceptions hadn't seen much success theatrically, the duo's success with films such as Silent Scream managed to convince Metro-Goldwyn-Mayer to take on the project.

-Paul Chadwick, the production designer, is the artist and originator of the graphic comic character "Concrete."
+Paul Chadwick, the production designer, is the artist and originator of the comic Concrete.

 Release

 Box office

 After Midnight premiered theatrically in the United States on November 3, 1989, opening in 224 theaters.
 It grossed $59,260 during its opening weekend, and it was a box-office bomb, grossing a total of $76,235.